Tesla Denies Development Of $25,000 Model 2 Vehicle In China: cnEVpost

 Tesla Inc (NASDAQ: TSLA) has denied media reports that the automaker is working on a $25,000 vehicle aimed at the mass market, cnEVpost reported Sunday.

-What Happened: The denial comes in the wake of several reports in the Chinese media that cite Tom Zhu, president of Tesla China, confirming that the company was working on such a vehicle, according to cnEVPost, a China-focused EV website.
+What Happened: The denial comes in the wake of several reports in the Chinese media that cite Tom Zhu, president of Tesla China, confirming that the company was working on such a vehicle, according to cnEVpost, a China-focused EV website.

 Multiple reports purportedly refer to a Clean Technica story — which in turn claimed that Zhu spoke to China’s press agency Xinhua and made disclosure regarding the $25,000 vehicles to the latter.

-CnEVPost said it had looked at a video of the Xinhua interview included in the Clean Technica story and did not see any comments on the $25,000 vehicle.
+CnEVpost said it had looked at a video of the Xinhua interview included in the Clean Technica story and did not see any comments on the $25,000 vehicle.

-Why It Matters: A Tesla source was quoted by Shanghai-based cls.cn media outlet as saying that the news surrounding the vehicle was a false rumor and that “we never said those words,” as reported by cnEVPost.
+Why It Matters: A Tesla source was quoted by Shanghai-based cls.cn media outlet as saying that the news surrounding the vehicle was a false rumor and that “we never said those words,” as reported by cnEVpost.

 The launch of the $25,000 vehicle — dubbed Model 2 — was reported early last month in local Chinese media and the price range was stated to be between RMB 160,000 ($24,700) and RMB 200,000 ($31,000).